syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-implement-Localization-Support/How-to-implement-Localization-Support.md

 1. In the Solution Explorer, right-click your sample application project and choose Unload Project.
 The project is unavailable.
 2. Right-click the project again, and select the Edit_SampleProjectName.csproj option.
-3. In the _._csproj file, find the _&lt;SupportedCultures&gt;_ _&lt;/SupportedCultures&gt;_ tags.
+3. In the .csproj file, find the &lt;SupportedCultures&gt; &lt;/SupportedCultures&gt; tags.
 By default, the tags are empty.
 So, add the cultures that you want to be supported, separated by a semicolon.

    Example: <SupportedCultures>fr-FR </SupportedCultures>

-4. Save the project and reload it by right-clicking the SampleProjectName.csproj__and choosing Reload SampleProjectName.csproj_._
+4. Save the project and reload it by right-clicking the SampleProjectName.csproj and choosing Reload SampleProjectName.csproj.

-#### Assign Current UI Culture to the Application
+### Assign Current UI Culture to the Application

-By default, the Current Culture is en_-_US.
+By default, the Current Culture is en-US.
 You can change the CurrentUICulture.
-Here, CurentUICulture should be set beforethe IntializeComponent in your StartUp page, here, MainPage.xaml.cs, or you can do it in App.xaml.cs in the Application_Startup event.
+Here, CurentUICulture should be set beforethe IntializeComponent in your StartUp page, here, MainPage.xaml.cs, or you can do it in App.xaml.cs in the Application Startup event.

 {% highlight c# %}